TexSEF is run by teachers. You'll get no edu-splaining here.

 🔍 Reduced cost for Gamelens

-🏅 Opportunity to qualify for national events
+🏅 Opportunity to Qualify for Interstate Events

 ➕ More to come